hkleinsorgen/JNIPort/site/example-zip-file.md

 The example reads a .ZIP file using Java's zip file handling classes.

 One general point about this example: we use the generated wrapper methods directly throughout, which is probably not how you would want to use them in practice.
 The better way is to define wrapper classes and provide convenient Smalltalk-style methods that are built on top of the automatically generated ones.
-However, I admit that I quite often use the ghost methods “raw”, especially from workspaces.

 JNIPort does not include wrappers for all the Java classes used in this example so, unless you have generated them yourself, JNIPort should be configured to use ghost classes.
 You should also have the 'CU Java Additional Wrappers' package installed, since that defines some of the adaptors that we will use.